Steelstone3/Skippy-Fedora-36/README.md

 >
 > bash skippy_fedora_36.sh

-The script will then install the applications for "Skippy Gnome Fedora 36"
+The script will then install the applications for "Skippy Fedora 36"

-## Configuration For Skippy Gnome Fedora 36
+## Configuration For Skippy Fedora 36
 Refer to this README.md for reference

 In order to get a working system the following files will need to be altered: